 When it comes to websites, prevention is always better than cure.
 A faulty website won’t only cost more money to repair but can also damage your business’s image and goodwill.
 This is why you need to invest in website maintenance.

 Many users often ask “how much does it cost to maintain a website” or “how much does website maintenance cost”.
 The answers to these questions are various depending on the size, complexity, and functionality of your website.

 When it comes to website maintenance, most people will immediately think about security.
 But in reality, besides security, site maintenance includes much more such as performance, content, SEO, etc.

 What happens when you don’t maintain your website?

 Is it important to maintain and update a website?
 Some people want to ignore website maintenance to cut down the costs.
 It’s such a bad idea!

 It can only help you save a little money at first, whereas not maintaining your website can result in several problems even much costlier.

 Outdated website design or outdated content can bring in weaker user experience, which ultimately pushed your site back in search results.
 So it’s necessary to keep your website maintenance.

-Whether you can handle the work yourself or hire developers to address it for you?
+You handle the work yourself or hire developers to do it?

 How much traffic your site get?